tnballo/scapegoat/CONFIG.md

 ### The `fast_rebalance` feature

-If this feature is enabled, every node stores an additional piece of metadata: subtree size.
+If this feature is enabled, every node stores an additional piece of internal metadata: subtree size.
-This metadata increases stack space (higher memory footprint) but significantly speeds up rebalancing operations (faster runtime).
+This metadata increases stack space usage (higher memory footprint) but significantly speeds up rebalancing operations (faster runtime).

 * **Memory penalty if enabled:** costs up to `self.capacity() * core::mem::size_of<usize>()` per instance of set/map.